New Zealand Weather: When Is the Best Time to Visit New Zealand?

 The weather in New Zealand seems to be a little more settled in Autumn.
 It’s still warm enough and the colourful autumn leaves are out in force.
 It’s also a lot quieter in terms of other tourists, and you’ll pretty much only get the local hordes on long weekends and public holidays.

 I’m a fan of New Zealand in autumn, especially in terms of coastal areas.
 If you’re planning on spending a lot of time in the mountains (especially true for the South Island) then be prepared for a lack of snow.
 These mountain areas look way better with some snow, so if you’re planning a hiking trip and want to see the Southern Alps at its best you’d be better off visiting in spring.
+The days also get shorter in Autumn, meaning you’ll have less time to do things.

 Winter (June – August)